 The Vessel Flag legislation filed by Senator Baxley and Representative Altman caught our eye as it was an expansion from airboats to all vessels.
 Our office met with the sponsors and asked questions and expressed concerns about the broadness of the bill as written.
 We are currently working on some suggested language to propose to the sponsors for consideration.
+The bills have not been placed on the agenda as of the writing of this report.
+The House bill only has two committees of reference.

-Finally, Senate Bill 198 Seagrass Mitigation passed the Senate Environment and Natural Resource Committee as a Committee Substitute.
+Senate Bill 198 Seagrass Mitigation passed the Senate Environment and Natural Resource Committee as a Committee Substitute.
 The bill passed 3-2.
+The bill is now waiting to be heard in the Senate Community Affairs Committee meeting.
+The House companion.
+House Bill 349, is waiting to be heard in its second committee of reference.

 Also, Senate Bill 1432 regarding Vessel Anchoring passed the Senate Environment and Natural Resource Committee with an amendment.
 The bill is now a committee substitute and passed 5-0.
+This bill is no scheduled to be heard in Senate Community Affairs on February 2nd at 8:30am